 In a large bowl, add the salt and flour, oil and yeast liquid and bring together until you have a smooth ball.
 Add a tablespoon of water at a time if dry until it comes together

-Then turn out into a floured surface and knead for 5-10 minutes so the dough springs back a little when you poke it.
-If you are using a stand mixer knead for around 7 minutes
+Then turn out into a floured surface and knead for 10 minutes so the dough springs back a little when you poke it.
+If you are using a stand mixer knead for around 8 minutes on the first setting

 With floured hands knock back the dough and shape into a ball.
 Divide into small golf sized balls.
-Cover with muslin cloth and leave to rise for another hour
+Cover with the tea cloth and leave to rest as you make the filling

 To make the meat filling